A Finding Aid to the Dominic Di Mare Papers,

 - Sculptors -- California

-Dominic Di Mare donated his papers in 2003 to the Archives of American Art, Smithsonian Institution.
+Dominic Di Mare donated his papers in 2003 and 2013 to the Archives of American Art, Smithsonian Institution.

 Separated and Related Materials